azharlabs/papert-code/docs/development/telemetry.md

 # Observability with OpenTelemetry

-Learn how to enable and setup OpenTelemetry for Qwen Code.
+Learn how to enable and setup OpenTelemetry for Papert Code.

 - [Observability with OpenTelemetry](#observability-with-opentelemetry)
   - [Key Benefits](#key-benefits)